OpenEvalProject/evals/manuscripts/elife-85562/v1/manuscript.md

 Overall, our data show that the steroid content is altered in cultured testicular tissues, with an excess of free cholesterol, progesterone, and estradiol and a deficiency of androstenedione.

-## Androgen and estrogen signaling are altered in 30-day organotypic cultures
+### Androgen and estrogen signaling are altered in 30-day organotypic cultures

 The impact of imbalanced steroid hormone levels on downstream target gene expression was then investigated.
 The mRNA levels of actors of androgen and estrogen signaling were measured by RT-qPCR (Figures 4 and 5).
 The protein expression of the AR, aromatase (CYP19A1), and fatty acid amide hydrolase (FAAH whose expression is regulated by estrogen) was also assessed by western blot (Figures 4 and 5).

 ![Figure 4.](https://cdn.elifesciences.org/articles/85562/elife-85562-fig4-v1.jpg)

 **Figure 4.:** (A) Relative mRNA levels of Ar (normalized to Gapdh and Actb) and (B) relative protein levels of androgen receptor (AR) (normalized to ACTB) during mouse postnatal development (6 dpp, 22 dpp, and 36 dpp) and in in vitro cultured fresh testicular tissues (FT) or controlled slow freezing (CSF) tissues (D16 and D30).
 (C) Representative images of AR expression at 22 dpp and 36 dpp and at corresponding in vitro time points (D16 and D30).
 A representative image of a negative control is shown in Figure 2J (same secondary antibody as for CYP17A1).
 Testicular tissue sections were counterstained with Hoechst (blue).
 Solid arrowheads: peritubular myoid cells.
 Open arrowheads: Sertoli cells.
 Arrows: Leydig cells.
 Dotted lines delineate seminiferous tubules (ST).
 Scale: 15 µm.
 (D–G) Relative mRNA levels of Rhox5, Septin12, Eppin, and Abp (normalized to Gapdh and Actb).
 Data are presented as means ± SEM with n=4 biological replicates for each group.
-A value of *p<0.05 was considered statistically significant.Figure 4—source data 1.Figure 4.
+A value of *p<0.05 was considered statistically significant.

 ![Figure 5.](https://cdn.elifesciences.org/articles/85562/elife-85562-fig5-v1.jpg)

 **Figure 5.:** (A) Relative mRNA levels of Cyp19a1 (normalized to Gapdh and Actb) and (B) relative protein levels of CYP19A1 (normalized to ACTB) during mouse postnatal development (6 dpp, 22 dpp, and 36 dpp) and in in vitro cultured fresh testicular tissues (FT) or controlled slow freezing (CSF) tissues (D16 and D30).
 The bands on the western blot correspond to different isoforms of CYP19.
 (C) Representative images of CYP19A1 expression at 6 dpp, 22 dpp, and 36 dpp and at corresponding in vitro time points (D16 and D30).
 A representative image of a negative control, carried out by omitting the primary antibody, is also shown.
 Testicular tissue sections were counterstained with Hematoxylin.
 Scale: 15 µm.
 Arrow: Leydig cells.
 Arrowheads: elongated spermatids.
 (D) Aromatase activity (normalized to tissue weight).
 (E–G) Relative mRNA levels of Esr1, Esr2, and Gper1 (normalized to Gapdh and Actb).
 (H) Relative mRNA levels of Faah (normalized to Gapdh and Actb) and (I) relative protein levels of fatty acid amide hydrolase (FAAH) (normalized to ACTB).
 The second band at 80 kDa is an isoform of FAAH (Q8BRM1, UniProtKB).
 Data are presented as means ± SEM with n=4 biological replicates for each group.
-A value of *p<0.05 was considered statistically significant.Figure 5—source data 1.Figure 5.
+A value of *p<0.05 was considered statistically significant.

 The transcript levels of Ar, encoding the androgen receptor, were higher at D16 in FT tissues than at 22 dpp but were not significantly different between D30 and 36 dpp (Figure 4A).
 Conversely, AR protein levels were comparable at D16 in FT tissues and 22 dpp but were more elevated at D30 in both FT and CSF tissues than at 36 dpp (Figure 4B).
 Our immunofluorescence data showed that AR was expressed in Sertoli cells, peritubular myoid cells, and Leydig cells in 16 day and 30 day cultured tissues as well as in the corresponding in vivo controls (Figure 4C).
 The transcript levels of two AR-regulated genes (Rhox5, Eppin) and the AR/Erα-regulated gene Septin12 were decreased in FT and CSF tissues cultured for 16 days compared to 22 dpp (Figure 4D–F).
 At D30, Rhox5 and Septin12 mRNA levels were still lower than in vivo while Eppin mRNA levels were higher than at 36 dpp (Figure 4D–F).
 In addition, a significant increase in Abp mRNA levels was found at D16 and D30 in CSF but not in FT tissues (Figure 4G).